film and motion

-I managed to severely damage myself after coming off my pushbike during March of this year .
+I managed to severely damage myself after coming off my pushbike during March 2020.

-Since then, I’ve been trying to recuperate and doing lots of physiotherapy on both my left elbow, which I fractured, and my right index finger, which was properly mangled in the accident.
+I spent a very long time attempting to recuperate – doing lots of physiotherapy on both my left elbow, which I fractured, and my right index finger, which was properly mangled in the accident.

-So – here’s an off the cuff improvisation, recorded with my dodgy finger.
+So – here’s an off the cuff improvisation, recorded in April 2020 gingerly using my dodgy finger.
 Sounds OK, actually…!

-A track off my most recent album, ‘Paracosmic‘, this was recorded in my old front room with Stuart Nisbet on guitar, and myself accompanying on the ol’ piano.
+A track off my 2017 double album, ‘Paracosmic‘, this was recorded in my old front room with Stuart Nisbet on guitar, and myself accompanying on the ol’ piano.

 It’s a reflective piece and was recorded in one take.
 The video was filmed by Ed Richardson, during a weekend on the Northumbrian coast.
 Rain gave way to sunnier climes and the result is this rather lovely short.